Drum kit: Virtual drums

 Virtual drums are a type of audio software that simulates the sound of a drum kit using synthesized drum kit sounds or digital samples of acoustic drum sounds.
 Different drum software products offer a recording function, the ability to select from several acoustically distinctive drum kits (e.g., jazz, rock, metal), as well as the option to incorporate different songs into the session.
-Some software for the personal computer (PC) can turn any hard surface into a virtual drum kit using only one microphone.
+Some computer software can turn any hard surface into a virtual drum kit using only one microphone.

 Hardware

-Hardware is the name given to the metal stands that support the drums, cymbals and other percussion instruments.
-Generally the term also includes the hi-hat pedal and clutch, and bass drum pedal or pedals, and the drum stool, but not the drum sticks.
+Hardware is the name given to the metal stands that support the drums, cymbals, and other percussion instruments.
+Generally, the term also includes the hi-hat pedal and clutch, and bass drum pedal or pedals, and the drum stool.

 Hardware is carried along with sticks and other accessories in the traps case, and includes: